You can watch movies and TV at home, on a plane, in line at the grocery store — virtually anywhere and on any platform you like. But it will cost you.

 2. Court TV

-Hoopla says its passion is the “public library patron.”
-It provides libraries across North America with movies, TV shows, music, audiobooks, ebooks and comics through their site and mobile app.
+Hoopla says its passion is “the public library patron.”
+It provides libraries across North America with movies, TV shows, music, audiobooks, e-books and comics through its site and mobile app.

-With a library card, you can instantly watch free Hoopla content on your desktop browser or Hoopla’s mobile app.
+With a library card, you can instantly watch free Hoopla content on your computer and mobile device, and with Apple TV, Android TV, Fire TV or Roku.
 The collection includes a great number of movie titles and television shows.

 5. IMDb TV

-This popular movie website has launched a free streaming video channel.
-Find it at imdb.com/tv or with Amazon Fire TV devices.
+This popular movie website has launched a free streaming service.
+Find it on Amazon or with Amazon Fire TV devices.

-Recently added movies include “Spiderman,” “My Girl” and “Elf.”
-If you’re missing older TV shows, catch “Bewitched,” “Kitchen Nightmares,” “Columbo” and other classic hit series.
+Recently added movies include “Fight Club,” “The Grand Budapest Hotel” and “Despicable Me.”
+If you’re missing older TV shows, catch “Bewitched,” “Perry Mason,” “Little House on the Prairie” and other classic hit series.

 By partnering with public libraries and universities, Kanopy aims to provide thought-provoking entertainment like documentaries, foreign films, classic cinema, independent films and educational videos — without ads.
-That’s also why you need a library card to view Kanopy’s collection.
+That’s also why you need a library card or university login to view Kanopy’s collection.

 You can search for your local library or university on Kanopy’s site to find out if it partners with Kanopy.